WebAssembly/design/JS.md

 the given `BufferSource` captured during the call to `compile`; subsequent mutations of the `BufferSource` after `compile` return do not affect ongoing compilations.

-In the [future :unicorn:][future streaming], this function can be extended to accept a [stream](https://streams.spec.whatwg.org), thereby enabling asynchronous, background, streaming compilation.

 #### `WebAssembly.instantiate`

 The `instantiate` function is overloaded based on types of its arguments.